 The pumping will draw blood towards the penis due to the pressure created by the vacuum.
 When a tension rubber ring is placed around the base of the penis, the penis pump can produce an erection that lasts up to 30 minutes.

-While ED medication like Sildenafil Citrate or Tadalafil works to address the physiological causes of ED, they will not be able to treat your depression, anxiety or stress.
+While ED medications work to address the physiological causes of ED, they will not be able to treat underlying psychological causes of ED like depression, anxiety or stress.

 The first step to understanding and diagnosing your ED is to consult with a doctor.
 Here at Noah, our doctors are best equipped with the knowledge to help you ascertain the root cause of erectile dysfunction and determine whether it is physiological or psychological.
 They will be able to advise you on the best treatment suited for you, and can also prescribe you the right medication should you need it.